sugaryourcoffee/monitoring/docs/ganglia.md

 files to the Ganglia Puppet module in the files directory on our Puppet server.

 #### Manage Ganglia Configuration Files with Puppet
-We have to manage the Ganglia server and the servers (clients) we want to monitor based on gathered metrics.
+We have to manage the Ganglia server (running *gmetad*) and the servers (clients running *gmond*) we want to monitor based on gathered metrics.
 We first look at how to manage the Ganglia server and in the next section we look at the clients, that is servers we gather metrics from.

 ##### Configure the Ganglia Server
 First we copy *gmond.conf* and *gmetad.conf* from our Ganglia server to our